mokhalil21/DevOps-Projects/Docker Projects/Project 1/readme.md

 2- Change to the newly created directory using the command cd node-app.

-3- To open Visual Studio with the directory set to the app's directory, use the command code in the terminal.
+3- To open Visual Studio with the directory set to the app's directory, use the command "code" in the terminal.

 ####  step 3 :